Sharron Angle: 2018 congressional campaign

 In March 2017, Angle announced that she would be running in the 2018 United States House of Representatives elections in Nevada in Nevada's 2nd congressional district, seeking to unseat incumbent Republican congressman Mark Amodei.
 Angle came second in the primary with 18% of the vote to Amodei's 72%.

+2024 run for Nevada State Senate

+Angle ran for State Senate in the 15th district.
+Angle came in second in the primary with 42% of the vote to Mike Ginsburg’s 51%.

+2026 run for Secretary of State of Nevada

+Angle is currently running for Secretary of State of Nevada in the 2026 election.

 Political positions

 Education

 Angle believes that the U.S. Department of Education should be eliminated and that the local approach yields the best academic results ("[The] best education is the education that is controlled closest to the local level as possible.")
 Angle also holds that the Department of Education is "unconstitutional" and should not be involved in dictating educational standards from Washington, D.C.

 United Nations

 Angle believes that the U.S. should withdraw from the United Nations, saying it is a bastion of liberal ideology and "the umpire on fraudulent science such as global warming."

 Social policy

 Angle supports the Federal Marriage Amendment to define marriage as between one man and one woman.
 She believes that households in which only one spouse works outside the home is the best way to raise a family.
 Angle opposes abortion, including in cases of rape or incest.
 In a June 2010 radio interview, broadcast statewide in Nevada, Angle stated that she had counseled young girls in "very at risk, difficult pregnancies" to consider other alternatives, by which they had been able to make "a lemon situation into lemonade."